electrode-io/electrode/docs/chapter1/quick-start/start-with-component.md

-# Get Started With Electrode Component
+# Getting Started With Electrode Components

-> Note: If you have not done so yet, please check [Requirements](/overview/requirements.md) for setting up your development environment.
+>Before proceeding, be sure to verify the [Requirements](/overview/requirements.md) for setting up your development environment.

 ## Quick Guide

-There are two ways to start your component:
+You can start your component using the Ignite Menu or using the Ignite Single task.

 -   Ignite Menu